-The holidays are over, new year’s resolutions have been broken, and you can’t seem to shake your cold.
-To top it off, 2011 is off to a rocky start with horrific headlines like the shooting of U.S. Rep. Gabrielle Giffords and 19 others in Arizona.
+The holidays are over, New Year’s resolutions have been broken, and you can’t seem to shake your cold.
 Tired and overwhelmed, or just downright depressed?
 You're not alone.
-National acts of violence aside, Blue Monday — the third Monday of the new year — is called the most depressing day on the calendar.
+Blue Monday — typically the third Monday of the new year — is called the most depressing day on the calendar.

 But the third Monday in January may be redeemed in some eyes.
 The Guardian calls Arnall's mathematical formula "arguably hokey."
 As The Guardian reports, "This dubious bit of math was used to give academic weight to a press release put out by Sky Travel to encourage people to cheer themselves up with a holiday."